Divyanka Tripathi Responds To Pregnancy Rumours, Says Her Silence Has Been Mistaken For An Agreement

 - Yeh Hai Mohabbatein’s Divyanka, Karan, Anita & Aly Are Having Fun With Ekta Kapoor In London!

 Divyanka Tripathi and Vivek Dahiya are the most adorable couple of the television industry.
 The couple has huge fan base.
-There were rumours that the couple is expecting their first baby.
-Vivek had refuted the rumours.
+There were rumours that the couple is expecting their first baby and Vivek had refuted the rumours.

-But again, when Divyanka shared her friend's baby shower picture and captioned it as #babyontheway, the fans misunderstood that she was expecting a baby.
-Later, the couple took to social media to shared pictures from their friend's baby shower ceremony.
+Recently, when Divyanka shared her friend's baby shower picture and captioned it as #babyontheway, the fans misunderstood that she was expecting a baby.
+Later, the couple took to social media to shared picture from their friend's baby shower ceremony.

-Divyanak & Vivek At Rajeev’s Chat Show
+Divyanka & Vivek At Rajeev’s Chat Show

 Also, recently, the couple was seen as guests at Rajeev Khandelwal's chat show, Juzz Baat.
-The actress confirmed that she is not pregnant and she and Vivek are not yet ready for the baby.
+The actress confirmed that she is not pregnant and she and Vivek are not yet ready for a baby yet.

 Divyanka Not Happy With Pregnancy Rumours